unikorn-cloud/kubernetes/ARCHITECTURE.md

 * Projects encapsulate the relationship between Unikorn and a tenancy on a multi-tenant cloud
 * Control Planes encapsulate cluster management e.g. CAPI.
-  These are kept deliberately separate from clusters to provide enviroments e.g. production, staging, that can be independently upgraded canary style
+  These are kept deliberately separate from clusters to provide environments e.g. production, staging, that can be independently upgraded canary style
 * Kubernetes Clusters that actually create an end-user accessible workload clusters

 Conceptually these resources form a forest as shown below: